johanneskastl/ansible-role-set_hostname/README.md

 Role Variables
 --------------

 `domain_name`: Specify the domain part of the FQDN.
+Default value is `training.b1-systems.de`.

 Dependencies
 ------------